Hardcoded Secrets Detection — ShipSafe

 What ShipSafe Detects

-- ✓AWS access keys and secret keys
+- ✓AWS access keys (AKIA prefix) and secret keys (40-char base64)

-- ✓Stripe API keys (live and test)
+- ✓Stripe API keys — both live (sk_live_) and test (sk_test_) keys

-- ✓Google Cloud service account keys
+- ✓Google Cloud service account keys (JSON private key format)

-- ✓Azure storage keys and connection strings
+- ✓Azure storage keys, connection strings, and SAS tokens

-- ✓Slack tokens and webhook URLs
+- ✓Slack tokens (xoxb-, xoxp-, xoxs-) and webhook URLs

-- ✓Database connection strings with embedded passwords
+- ✓Database connection strings with embedded passwords (postgresql://, mongodb+srv://, mysql://)

-- ✓Private keys (RSA, DSA, EC, PGP)
+- ✓Private keys (RSA, DSA, EC, PGP) detected by BEGIN/END markers

 Example: Vulnerable Code